beckettloose/.dotfiles/README.md

 This repository contains ~all~ most of my config files for unix-like operating systems (mostly Linux and macOS) along with their associated utilities.

-You are more than welcome (even encouraged) to use this code and repo structure as a template for managing your own dotfiles, but you will need to change much of the content to be compatible with your system and software.
+You are more than welcome to use this repo as a template for managing your own dotfiles, but you will need to change the majority of the content to work on your system.

 ## Inspiration